SD cards/ USB storage

 Bluetooth button operation

-Once pairing has been successful, the Bluetooth button will control logging of the connected HD2.
+Once pairing has been successful, the Bluetooth button will control the logging of the connected HD2.

 Note: The HD2 will still follow the set logging conditions.
 Click here for more information on logging settings.

 Pressing 'RECORD' on the Bluetooth button should always act as a manual override to control the logging of the HD2, in exactly the same way as pressing the button on the front panel of the HD2 box itself.

 - If the paired HD2 is recording, the RECORD LED on the Bluetooth button will flash green regularly (roughly once every two seconds).